How not to do dependency injection - configuring the IoC container in unit test projects

 If you are mis-using your container as a service locator and are not injecting your dependencies, then as we have already noted, your code will not even execute without the container.
 Therefore, when unit testing, you will also require the container.
 To test thoroughly, you will need multiple different container configurations to resolve mocked and stubbed dependencies, but anyone going down this approach will probably not even bother - it involves so much effort that the majority of 'unit tests' will just mock any database or web service call and let multiple components run within a single test.

-There is a legitimate reason why you might want to use an IoC container inside a unit test assembly even when using DI - the auto-mocking container.
+* One legitimate reason why you might want to have an IoC container inside a unit test assembly even when using DI is when using the auto-mocking container.
 In short, this technique uses the power of the IoC container to automatically inject stubs into the class under test, cutting down on boiler-plate clutter in test methods and making the tests more maintainable.
 A popular library for this is AutoFixture.
 This concept is quite separate from the problem that we are talking about here and is perfectly valid.

 The simple fact is that if you are doing dependency injection properly, then your code will be unit testable.
 This is a pleasant by-product of writing loosely coupled code.
 The important thing to understand is that in most application scenarios there is no need for IoC containers in unit test projects.
 Typically, it is only when testing framework code that a reference to the container might be required, but that is outside the scope of this article.
 In typical, application-focused unit tests, dependencies are satisfied manually as constructor arguments when instantiating the class under test.
 There should never be a need to resolve a huge dependency graph.

 Of course, if you are using an IoC container incorrectly and are not doing dependency injection, then you will find unit testing very difficult and your code may be untestable without referencing and configuring the container from the unit test project.
 Instead of spending hours trying to hack a solution together, why not address the real issue - remove your static container, implement dependency injection properly and you will never look back.